 Energy

-Today's readers will recognize these as very current issues—as they also were in the 1970s and early 1980s, when I started writing about energy.
-The nation was then being held in hock, in effect, to the oil sheiks, and when they shut off imports in 1973 it caused a shock that the U.S. would not feel again until 9-11, when Saudis led a different kind of attack on America.
+Today's readers will recognize these as very current issues, but they also were in the 1970s and early 1980s, when I started writing about energy.
+The nation was then in hock, in effect, to the oil sheiks, and when OPEC shut off imports in 1973 it caused a shock that the U.S. would not feel again until 9-11, when Saudis again led an attack on America, albeit of a different kind.

 Which means, perhaps, that these pieces will strike younger readers today as fresh and relevant.
 I hope so.